Wednesday, September 29, 2010

 All hail the Lizard King

 A few years later, barely in my first year of college, I took a trip to New York City and went to Greenwich Village for the first time.
 I bought The Doors' Absolutely Live album and have kept it for over 6 years just protected and have yet to play it on an actual record player until I can find the time to truly listen.
-The years before I turned 20, I was lost in music, absorbing everything like a sponge and working on my poetry and stories with a fierce agenda.

 I sometimes get this thought in my idea that Morrison's death was a true conspiracy as the only witness to his death was his jaded girlfriend and a so-called French Doctor who was friends with her.
 I wanted to buy the "Forever 27" poster just to show that sometimes the best in show cant go past that number and Morrison himself said he would be number 3.
 Usually the post poetic and profound are also the most psychic with their own deaths.